stafli-org/stafli.stack.php/README.md

 Requires [Docker Compose](https://docs.docker.com/compose/) 1.6.x or higher due to the [version 2](https://docs.docker.com/compose/compose-file/#versioning) format of the docker-compose.yml files.

-The docker-compose.yml are separated by distribution and may use docker-compose.override.yml or .env files to override configuration.
+There are docker-compose.yml files per distribution, as well as docker-compose.override.yml and .env files, which may be used to override configuration.
-An optional rudimentary script [docker-compose-helper.sh](../../tree/master/docker-compose-helper.sh) is provided to help with loading these.
+An optional Makefile [Makefile](../../tree/master/Makefile) is provided to help with loading these with ease and perform commands in batch.

-Scripts are also provided to help test and deploy the installation procedures in non-Docker environments.
+Scripts are also provided for each distribution to help test and deploy the installation procedures in non-Docker environments.

 The images are automatically built at a [repository](https://hub.docker.com/r/solict/high-performance-php-stack) in the Docker Hub registry.

 ## Distributions
-The profiles use custom images as a starting point:
+The services use custom images as a starting point:
 - __Debian__, from the [Docker General Purpose System Distro](https://github.com/solict/docker-general-purpose-system-distro)
   - [Debian 8 (jessie)](../../tree/master/debian8)
   - [Debian 7 (wheezy)](../../tree/master/debian7)